 Sciatica is a type of debilitating back pain caused by a pinched sciatic nerve.
 The pain travels along the nerve, which extends from your lower back, down one side of your hips and buttocks, along your leg toward your foot.
 In most cases, sciatica symptoms appear only on one side of your body.
 Lower back pain strikes 85 percent of Americans.
 In addition to sciatica, common causes of lower back pain include:

 Understanding why your back hurts and administering the most effective treatment is the mission of the top spine specialists from Premier Brain & Spine.
 Untreated, even minor back pain can develop further complications.
 Sciatica infringes on your ability to move freely and becomes increasingly more painful without the proper diagnosis and treatment.
-Visit the spine center in Hackensack, Paterson, Edison, Union, Rutherford, Freehold, Bayonne, West Orange, or West Caldwell, New Jersey or in Goshen, New York to talk with the spine experts.
+Visit the New Jersey spine center in Hackensack, Paterson, Edison, Union, Rutherford, Freehold, Bayonne, West Orange, or West Caldwell or in Goshen, New York to talk with the spine experts.

 The sciatic nerve is the largest nerve in your body.
 It stems from the nerve roots near the bottom of your spine.
 It’s also the main nerve in your leg.
 When you develop symptoms of sciatica, it’s usually because somewhere along the nerve path, usually in your lower back, the sciatic nerve becomes pinched.
 This builds pressure inside the nerve, resulting in pain.